-• Cremation: ICDs must be removed prior to cremation as the device will explode when in contact with high temperatures and pose a risk to crematorium staff.
-The

-In situations where the funeral home or crematorium staff need to explant a device and do not know if the device has been disabled, it is recommended that double gloving with latex, neoprene, or plastic be used to avoid electrical shock from the
+- Cremation: ICDs must be removed prior to cremation as the device will explode when in contact with high temperatures and pose a risk to crematorium staff.
+The leads (wires) do not need to be removed.
+In situations where the funeral home or crematorium staff need to explant a device and do not know if the device has been disabled, it is recommended that double gloving with latex, neoprene, or plastic be used to avoid electrical shock from the device;33

+- At the request of the patient's family;

+- Further device analysis is requested.